 Fast forward a few weeks and many “discussions” later, and here is my new baby:

-It’s a 1976 Apache Mesa hard-sided pop up camper.
+It’s an original condition vintage1976 Apache Mesa hard-sided pop up camper.
 While not a tin can type, we decided this one really did just need a little TLC, as opposed to a complete overhaul, so it was a better candidate for our first foray into vintage camper restorations.

 Before us, it belonged to an adorable family whose 2 little girls grew up having camp-outs and sleepovers in it.
 Those little girls are now adults, and the family decided their camper could go to someone else to start making more happy memories.